-5 fast facts about sloths
+6 fast facts about sloths

 Wired writes, "Sloths are xenarthrans – their closest relatives include anteaters and armadillos.
 And, among other things, large, curved claws and powerful forelimbs for digging are common xenarthran traits."

-4. Sloths are great swimmers
+5. Sloths are great swimmers.

 They may move slowly among the trees, but sloths are impressive and speedy swimmers.
 They swim with an efficient breast stroke that helps them move to new parts of the forest, necessary for foraging or finding a mate.
 As National Geographic notes, "Though they couldn't be clumsier on land, sloths are surprisingly good swimmers.
 They sometimes fall directly from rain forest trees into rivers and stroke efficiently with their long arms."

-5. Sloths can keep their grip on a tree branch even after death
+6. Sloths can keep their grip on a tree branch even after death.

 Sloths are so good at hanging upside-down from trees with their perfectly curved claws that they sometimes can continue to hang from a branch even after death.
 If an animal is trying to hunt a sloth, it may need to scale a tree to retrieve the quarry. "[W]hen hanging upside-down in a tree, they are held in place by the claws themselves and often do not fall down even if shot from below," notes Wikipedia.